-- Although there is need to review where we are now the reality is that there is need to take a look beyond and to the size, shape and composition of the industry. - There are five constraints which will to varying degrees impact upon the restart and recovery phase and which need to be viewed against the background of the four states in which airlines are in at the present time. - There is very good reason to expect that over time aviation will recover and then grow again; however, we should not underestimate the likely nature of the structural change not only in respect of airline services (smaller aircraft, less transfer traffic and new models including virtual airlines) but also across the wider sector and the resulting consequences. - Generalisations are even more dangerous now than usual and the need is to look at both a market and company level as this approach highlights both the nature and extent of the challenges as well as opportunities Notwithstanding the spate of European restrictions the reality is that we are perhaps moving to a more sustainable turning point corresponding with the start of the S21 IATA season - but where international long haul will be conspicuous by its absence. - The principal challenge for many airlines remains a shortage of cash where in terms of new equity there will be greater selectivity and where debt will be more expensive with increased realism in terms of the value ascribed to collateral.
+- Although we need to review where we are now the reality is that it is more important to take a look beyond and to the size, shape and composition of the industry. - We have identified five constraints which will to varying degrees impact upon the restart and recovery phase and which need to be viewed against the background of the four states in which airlines are in at the present time. - We should be very clear that not only that the aviation will recover and then grow again; however, we should not underestimate the likely nature of the structural change not only in respect of airline services (smaller aircraft, less transfer traffic and new models including virtual airlines) but also across the wider sector and the resulting consequences. - Generalisations are even more dangerous now than usual and the need is to look at both a market and company level as this approach highlights both the nature and extent of the challenges as well as opportunities something which clearly shows through from our own analysis. - Notwithstanding the spate of European restrictions the reality is that we are perhaps moving to a more sustainable turning point from the early part of Summer 2021 - Today we have seen Qantas announcing its return to international services later this year and much earlier than had been expected. - The principal challenge for many airlines remains a shortage of cash where in terms of new equity there will be greater selectivity and where debt will be more expensive with increased realism in terms of the value ascribed to collateral.